JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 ## Comparison with Stata (version 8 and above)

-The following table compares the main functions of DataFrames.jl with Stata
+The following table compares the main functions of DataFrames.jl with Stata:

 |Operations | Stata| DataFrames.jl |
 |:------------|:------------|:------------|